 These Thai tea mochi balls are everything I’ve ever wanted!
 For those who have never had the pleasure of sipping on the nectar that is Thai tea, it’s a strongly brewed and sweet ceylon tea stirred with condensed milk, evaporated milk, and occasionally half-and-half.
 Are they a super traditional representation of Thai cuisine?
 Of course not.
 Are they delicious?
 Yes!
-In addition to the fact that these chewy, yet creamy, mochis are an indulgent treat that also happen to be vegan.
+These chewy, yet creamy, mochis are an indulgent treat that also happen to be vegan.
 The coconut milk adds richness and the chewy mochi that envelop the ice cream are perfectly sticky and fun to pop into your mouth.
-Praise Trader Joe’s for these beautiful, ready-to-eat desserts that are also a really good bargain -- one pack comes with 15 of these delicious, bite-sized sweets.
+Praise Trader Joe’s for these beautiful, ready-to-eat desserts that are also a really good bargain—one pack comes with 15 of these delicious, bite-sized sweets.

 Spicy Thai Shrimp Fried Rice

-Spicy shrimp fried rice!
-In a bag!
-Cooked in one pan and done!
+This is a one-and-done pan item and the flavor is incredible.
 It was actually spicy, actually filling, and actually tasted good.
 Additionally, it wasn’t as much of a sodium overkill as most of their other frozen offerings were.
 I have to give extra kudos to Trader Joe’s for including makrut lime leaves, red Thai chilies, and basil in this dish, which really made the whole entree pop.
 It allowed me to overlook the fact that this fried rice is also loaded with peas and baby corn, which aren’t typical veggies found in a Thai fried rice.
 The one gripe I have is that the bag is pretty small, and only had about seven pieces of shrimp for a four-person serving.
 I need to be clear: this bag does not serve four people.
-I shared it with my two roommates and we all could have done with a more generous heaping -- so keep that in mind if you’re trying to feed a crowd!
+I shared it with my two roommates and we all could have done with a more generous heaping—so keep that in mind if you’re trying to feed a crowd!

 Organic Jasmine Rice